Food of The Bear: Italian beef sandwiches topped with giardiniera

-An Italian beef sandwich is a very regional, Chicago-specific sandwich, with significantly less fame with than a Philadelphia cheesesteak or a Cuban sandwich from Florida.
-The Italian beef experience, according to Chicagoan Lucas Kwan Peterson, writing in the Los Angeles Times, is "a 6–8 in long sandwich filled with thin-sliced marinated meat on a French roll drenched in juice and swaddled tightly in waxed paper or insulated foil wrap," and it should feel heavier than it looks as a result of absorbing the liquid jus and the oil from the toppings.
-As retold by Chicago native Kevin Pang in Esquire magazine:
+An Italian beef sandwich is a very regional sandwich, less famous (pre-Bear) than its cousins the Philadelphia cheesesteak or the Florida Cuban.
+Chicagoans call them beefs.
+The Italian beef experience is "a 6–8 in long sandwich filled with thin-sliced marinated meat on a French roll drenched in juice and swaddled tightly in waxed paper or insulated foil wrap".
+French fries and a "cup of Italian ice served with a plastic straw that has a spoon on one end" are common accompaniments.